CharlesOy/oauthyc-server/README.md

 ### Description

-A OAuth2 Server implementation Meteor package with single-sign-on & single-sign-out.
+An OAuth2 Server implementation Meteor package with single-sign-on & single-sign-out.

 **Single-sign-out** is supported if all your OAuth2 Client is using [charlesoy:oauthyc-client][1].